-Milk contains several important nutrients; a glass of milk (200ml) will give you calcium, protein, iodine, potassium, phosphorus and vitamins B2 and B12.
-There's a reason milk is the poster child for calcium.
+Milk (200ml) will give you calcium, protein, iodine, potassium, phosphorus and vitamins B2 and B12.
+There’s a reason milk is the poster child for calcium.
 Eight ounces of fat-free milk will cost you 90 calories, but provide you with 30% of your daily dose of calcium.

 Yogurt is made by bacterial fermentation of milk, a process that may boost digestive health because it produces the same good bacteria found in the gut.
 Plus, some yogurt contains additional good bacteria known as probiotics.